tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 transition requires careful coordination of certificate management, protocol negotiation, and policy enforcement to maintain security and interoperability throughout the migration.

+# ## Transition Logic Overview

+The migration to post-quantum authentication will occur gradually as relying parties and authenticated parties update their systems to support PQC algorithms.
+Because cryptographically relevant quantum computers (CRQCs) may be deployed without public disclosure, relying on traditional algorithms will become increasingly risky over time.
+Post-quantum security is achieved only when relying parties stop accepting traditional-only authentication.
+At that point, authenticated parties can also stop issuing or presenting traditional-only certificates.

+## Transition Logic Overview

+The migration to post-quantum authentication will occur in phases as organizations adopt PQC algorithms and update their infrastructures.
+Because CRQCs may be deployed without public disclosure, continued reliance on traditional algorithms will become increasingly risky.
+During the transition, dual certificates enable interoperability between PQC-capable and legacy systems, while composite certificates provide hybrid authentication within upgraded ecosystems.
+These approaches serve as intermediate steps toward PQC-only deployments.
+Post-quantum security is achieved only when relying parties stop accepting traditional-only authentication.
+At that point, authenticated parties can also stop issuing or presenting traditional-only certificates.

 ## Negotiation and Interoperability